dbs-leipzig/gradoop/README.md

 ### gradoop-common

-The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&trade;.
+The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&reg;.
 The persistent representation of the EPGM is also contained in gradoop-common and together with its mapping to HBase&trade;.

 ### gradoop-data-integration